lukasroegner/homebridge-dyson-pure-cool/README.md

 **isHumiditySensorEnabled**: If set to true, a separate humidity sensor is exposed.
 If set to false, the humidity is added as characteristic to the air purifier (supported in the Apple Home app).

 **isAirQualitySensorEnabled**: If set to true, a separate air quality sensor is exposed.
 If set to false, the air quality is added as characteristic to the air purifier (supported in the Apple Home app).

+**updateInterval** (optional): The interval (in milliseconds) at which updates of the sensors are requested from the Dyson devices.
+Defaults to 60 seconds.